Trumbull, Connecticut: Economics

 The revised town budget for 2009–2010 is $140,054,187.23.

 For 2009, Trumbull maintained a AA bond rating on $26.3 million in new general obligation issues.
 The total of Trumbull GOs is $98.1 million.
 Trumbull has approximately 1400 businesses.

 Commerce

 Corporate and industrial parks

-Located north of the Merritt Parkway and east of Route 8 near the town boundary with Shelton and Stratford, 93000 sqft of commercial space is zoned and includes offices for large firms such as Helicopter Support, Sun Products, Unilever, and United Healthcare.
+Located north of the Merritt Parkway and east of Route 8 near the town boundary with Shelton and Stratford, 93000 sqft of commercial space is zoned and includes offices for large firms such as Helicopter Support, Sun Products, Unilever, and UnitedHealthcare.
 It is also home to the Market Integrity office of the NASDAQ OMX Group.

 Retail

 The Westfield Trumbull Mall is located on Route 111, or Main Street, on the town boundary with Bridgeport, has over 180 stores.
 The Hawley Lane Mall is located on Hawley Lane south of Route 8 on the town boundary with Stratford.

 Economic development

 Planning and Zoning Regulations

 Professional Office Overlay Zones (formerly Design Districts) have been established on certain areas along White Plains Road (Route 127), Church Hill Road and Main Street (Route 111).
 A combination Business Commercial Multi-Family Residential Zone, or Mixed-use, has been created around the historic Long Hill Green (dating to 1720), to encourage new commercial development.

 Adaptive reuse has been adopted to permit the reuse of all antique structures situated on state numbered roads which have been previously occupied by a non-conforming use, or are deemed historic by the town, and for which uses allowed by the existing zones are no longer viable—resulting in structures that may become badly maintained, under-utilized, vacant or demolished by neglect.